mfaizudd/GeneticAlgorithmReporter/README.md

   -r, --report        (Default: ) Generate report, specify the name of the report that will be generated (html, txt)

-  -g, --generation    (Default: 10) The total generation, default is 10
+  -g, --generation    (Default: 10) The total generation

   --help              Display this help screen.